aaronsaray/aaronsaray.com/content/blog/setting-config-variables-constants-vs-abstract-class-access.markdown

 <!--more-->

-### INI File and Constants
+## INI File and Constants

 Having dabbled in win32 programming back in the 3.1 era, I am very familiar with the `.ini` file.
 I used to love to sneak little bits of 'hacks' into all my ini files ( even as far as making another person's file manager load into something else from accessing their win.ini... ;) )  PHP supports this with its [`parse_ini_file()`](http://php.net/parse_ini_file) function.
-This function lets you make standard `.ini` files - and will read them into a nice pretty array for you.
+This function let's you make standard `.ini` files - and will read them into a nice pretty array for you.
 With an additional boolean flag, you can even make multidimensional arrays (check out the docs).
 Basically, big boy was reading in an `.ini` file and then looping through sections, and variables and defining them... code example:

 ```php
 $ini = parse_ini_file('values.ini', true);